Ragesh-A/Data-Structures-and-Algorithms/Stack/Stack.md

     </ul>
   </dd>
   <br>
-  *These two are the main type of stack however there are variation od stack is also there. like :
+  *These two are the main type of stack however there are variation of stack is also there. like :
   <dt>Infix to postfix stack</dt>
   <dd>Used to convert infix expression to postfix expression.</dd>
   <dt>Expression evaluation stack</dt>